Androz2091/minecraft-discord-bot/README.md

 #### Stats Command

-Users can also request more information using the `stats` command, for example to get the required Miencraft version.
+Users can also request more information using the `stats` command, for example to get the required Minecraft version.

 ![stats](./examples/stats-command.png)